How Does Running Affect Me If I Have Flat Feet in 2019?

 3 Things to Note When Choosing Your Running Shoes

-These are some other pointers to look out for when selecting your pair of running shoes.
+These are some other pointers to look out for when selecting your pair of flat feet shoes for running.
 You should make sure that:

 - Outer sole of the shoe bends only at the toe area and not the middle where the arch is.
 This makes sure the arch is supported.